 Imagine coming home to your favorite lavender scent.
 The lights in your living room turn at just the right brightness and with the shade of your preferred color.
 The pets have been fed through automatic feeders you control remotely.
 In the kitchen, dinner had started cooking 30 minutes before you arrived, and is now ready.
 All that’s left for you to do now is relax.

-This is the promise of the intelligent home designed to meet individual needs and give homeowners the most comfortable living experience possible.
+That is the promise of the intelligent home designed to meet individual needs and give homeowners the most comfortable living experience possible.
 Moreover, it offers more than mere comfort.
-Automated security systems protect the house from calamities and intruders, as well.
+Automated security systems protect the house from calamities and intruders as well.

-All these advantages are possible through a network of the Internet of Things (IoT) applications, which provide the technological foundation for intelligent homes.
+All these advantages are possible through a network of Internet of Things (IoT) applications, which provide the technological foundation for intelligent homes.
 Meanwhile, architecture and design ensure that the resulting applications are ergonomic.
 So as a result, this combination of technology and design produces the functionality you’d come to expect from an intelligent home.
 Programmable lighting, advanced security features, automated temperature control, intelligent appliances, and integrated communication systems are just a few examples of these features.